 Kiv, It could bee no other then his owne manne, that had thrust his nose so farre out of ioynte. ["Barnabe Riche His Farewell to Military Profession," 1581]

 To pay through the nose "pay excessively" (1670s) seems to suggest bleeding.
 Many extended meanings are from the horse-racing sense of "length of a horse's nose," as a measure of distance between two finishers (1908).
 To turn up one's nose "show disdain, express scorn or contempt" is from 1818 (earlier hold up one's nose, 1570s); a similar notion is expressed in look down one's nose (1907).
 To say something is under (one's) nose "in plain view, directly in front of one" is from mid-15c.
 To be as plain as the nose on one's face "very easy to be seen or understood" is from 1590s.

-Meaning "extort money from" is from 1670s.
-Of dyes or paints, "to be washed out," from 1862.
-Figuratively, of the heart, "to suffer anguish, feel pity or sorrow," late 14c.
+The meaning "extort money from" is from 1670s.
+Of dyes or paints, "to wash out," from 1862.
+Figuratively, of the heart, "suffer anguish, feel pity or sorrow," late 14c.

 name given to various plants of the mustard family, including watercress, late Old English nasturtium, nasturcium, from Latin nasturtium "cress;" the popular etymology explanation of the name (Pliny) is that it is from Latin *nasitortium, literally "nose-twist," from nasus "nose" (from PIE root *nas- "nose") + past participle of torquere "to twist" (from PIE root *terkw- "to twist"); the plant so called for its somewhat acrid odor.
 Modern application to a South American trailing plant with orange flowers is recorded from 1704.